FrontendTeamprj/netflix48a/README.md

 ## 구성 요소 (기술스택)

 A basic warmup exercise.
 Simple, practice oriented, clone of the Netflix Homepage.
-Built with:
+<br> Built with:

 - HTML
 - CSS
 - Vanilla JS - ES6

 ## Netflix Clone

 Clone of the Netflix website as a light HTML CSS and JS excercise -